thenamangoyal/data-structures/assignment3/Readme.txt

 ./q1-chain <table-size>
 :  table-size is optional and by default calculated based on load factor.

-*Run multiple search using optimised linear probing ./q1-optimise <table-size>
+*Run multiple search using cluster counting linear probing ./q1-extra <table-size>
 :  table-size is optional and by default calculated based on load factor.

 ### Single search with optional characters